onlyurei/knockout-spa/README.md

 ### Features ###

 * Routing (based on Flatiron's Director): HTML5 history (pushState) or hash.
-* Highly composable and reusable: pick modules/components for a page in the page-specific JS and they will be auto-wired for the page's HTML template
+* Highly composable and reusable: pick modules/components for a page in the page-specific JS and they will be auto-wired for the page's HTML template.
-* SEO ready (prerender.io)
+* SEO ready (prerender.io).
-* Fast and lightweight (85 KB of JS minified and gizpped)
+* Fast and lightweight (Under 100 KB of JS minified and gizpped for inital setup).
-* Two-tier bundle build for JS for production: common module that will be used by most pages, and page-specific modules that will be lazy-loaded
+* Two-tier bundle build for JS for production: common module that will be used by most pages, and page-specific modules that will be lazy-loaded.
-* Use `require-css` (https://github.com/guybedford/require-css) and `require-text` (https://github.com/requirejs/text) AMD plugins to load CSS and HTML templates dynamically ondemand along with the JS modules requiring them; these CSS and HTML template files will be inlined and minified into the corresponding JS modules for production build
+* Use `require-css` (https://github.com/guybedford/require-css) and `require-text` (https://github.com/requirejs/text) AMD plugins to load CSS and HTML templates dynamically ondemand along with the JS modules requiring them; these CSS and HTML template files will be inlined and minified into the corresponding JS modules for production build.
 * No any grunt/gulp/watcher tasks required during development - you debug directly the exact same JS/CSS/HTML file you edit in the IDE.
 Only build task required for production is the RequireJS r.js optimizer task that's already predefined in build.js.
-Just figure out a config-based way to serve the assets from /build for production
+Just figure out a config-based way to serve the assets from /build for production.
-* Organized folder structure to help you stay sane for organizing and reusing JS, CSS, HTML
+* Organized folder structure to help you stay sane for organizing and reusing JS, CSS, HTML.
-* Using Knockout 3.3.0+ so ready for Knockout's flavor of web component and custom tags (http://knockoutjs.com/documentation/component-overview.html)
+* Using Knockout 3.3.0+ so ready for Knockout's flavor of web component and custom tags (http://knockoutjs.com/documentation/component-overview.html).
-* All documentation are in the major dependencies' own homepages, so that you don't need to completely learn a new framework
+* All documentation are in the major dependencies' own homepages, so that you don't need to completely learn a new framework:
   * Knockout (MVVM) http://knockoutjs.com
   * Require (Module Organizer/Loader/Optimizer) http://requirejs.org
   * Director (Router) https://github.com/flatiron/director